ChrisCarleton/BottomTime-Core/docs/Users.md

 HTTP Status Code | Details
 ----- | -----
 **204 No Content** | The request succeeded and the profile information was updated.
 The response body will be empty.
+**400 Bad Request** | The request was rejected because there was a problem validating the message body.
+An [Error](General.md#error-object) Object will be returned in the response body with more details.
 **403 Forbidden** | The request was rejected because the current user is not authorized to update the requested user profile.
 An [Error](General.md#error-object) Object will be returned in the response body.
 **404 Not Found** | A user with the username specified in the **username** route parameter does not exist and so no profile could be found.
 An [Error](General.md#error-object) Object will be returned in the response body.
 **500 Server Error** | An internal error occurred while attempting to read or write the profile information to/from the database.
 An [Error](General.md#error-object) Object will be returned in the response body with more details.